jsr6720/goodreads-csv-to-md/posts/2018-10-12-happier-at-home.md

 ## My Review 1/5

+### Date Read
+Empty

+### Date Added
+2018/10/12

-I'll save you the trouble.
+My Thoughts: I'll save you the trouble.
 Read Benjamin Franklin Autobiography and his use of a virtues chart.<br/><br/>Everything else in this book is difficult to relate to as a common person.
 IE getting rid of 4 computers from my Manhattan apartment.

 ---